Skip to content

 2. Listen to your student if they share that they have experienced negativity through interactions at school, through texts or on social media.
 Assure them that there are staff at the school who want to know about this and will help.

-3. Encourage your student to talk to a trusted adult at the school: their teacher, a teaching assistant in their classroom, the school psychologist, or the principal.
+3. Encourage your student to talk to a trusted adult at the school: their teacher, a teaching assistant in their classroom, the school psychologist, or the principal and assistant principal.

-4. But, also feel free to call or email the principal, our school psychologist or your student’s teacher if your student has told you about one of these incidences.
+4. But, also feel free to call or email administration, our school psychologist or your student’s teacher if your student has told you about one of these incidents.

 5. Someone from the school will call you if the school becomes aware of your student being involved in one of these situations, either as an instigator or a victim.